My name is Fabrice Starzinskas, I’m french, just turned 32 and I currently live in Paris.

-My name is Fabrice Starzinskas, I'm french, recently turned 30 and currently live in Paris.
-I've always been curious about building things.
-I remember saying to my parents that my future job would either be "New Technology Engineer" or "Lego Builder".
-It now feels like I’m doing both.
+I’ve always been curious about building things.
+I kept telling my parents that my grown up job would either be New Technology Engineer or Lego Builder – It now feels like I’m doing both.